jon-heard/obsidian-inline-scripts-library/cards_ui.sfile.md

 return expand("cards unrotate " + pile[0]);
 ```
 __
-ui cards unrotate - Asks the user to choose a card-pile to un-rotate, then un-rotates that card-pile.
-Un-rotating means to turn all cards right-side-up.
+ui cards unrotate - User choses a card-pile, then all the card-pile's cards are turned right-side-up.

 __